 Holiday meals have a higher calorie count than everyday meals.
 Before you stuff your face with turkey and mashed potatoes, eat something with fewer calories.
 Some low-calorie dishes include salads and soups.

 You can trick your body into consuming less high-calorie foods by eating something with low calories.
 Thus, you can still enjoy holiday meals without overeating.
 And you don’t have to worry about gaining extra weight during the holidays.

-Skip the sugar cookies and brownies.
-Eating overly sugary snacks throughout your day could cause you gain that holiday weight you are so avoiding.
-Your body will keep asking you for more food because consuming fructose causes you hunger.
-The constant eating will quickly start to show.
-Instead of munching on cookies, take an apple with you.
+One of the important tips to prevent overeating is skipping out on the sugar cookies and brownies.
+Eating overly sugary snacks throughout your day could cause you to gain that holiday weight.
+Your body will keep asking you for more food because consuming too much sugar causes you to stay hungry.
+Instead of reaching out for processed snacks, eat fruit, vegetables or nuts!